 Bluetooth and NFC make connecting to your mobile device a breeze.
 There are also audio and calling controls under one of the earcups.
 This is rounded out by a rated 20 hours of battery life, so you should have little issues getting through the day with them.

 The only flaw I found is in the placement of the on/off switch.
 It sits in between the two earcups, meaning that it can easily be flick when the headphones are folded down.
 Dead headphones are no fun.

-However, the on-ear and foldable design make them perfect for travel, sacrificing a bit in comfort for the convenience.
-It should be noted that, while these headphones are on-ear, they do block out a lot of sound.
+However, the on-ear and foldable design make them perfect for travel, sacrificing a bit in comfort for convenience.
+It should be noted that, while these headphones are on-ear, they do block out a lot of sounds.
 The earcups are thick and apply just enough pressure to isolate your listening experience.

 These are considered monitoring headphones, meaning their goal is to sound as flat as possible for mixing or reference purposes.
-Because of that, nothing is too overbearing the frequency spectrum.
-Large 45mm drivers give plenty of room for bass to punch through, mids are details and not bloated, and highs are clear and detailed.
+Because of that, nothing is too overbearing in the frequency spectrum.
+Large 45mm drivers give plenty of room for the bass to punch through, mids are details and not bloated, and highs are clear and detailed.

 However, what you plug them into matters just as much in the quality.
 While the same is true for all headphones, the ATH-M50xs show this truth to be especially paramount.
 They expose the truth in the device you plug them into.
-This is a double sided point, though.
+This is a double-sided point, though.
 While they reveal the bad points in your audio path, they glorify the good points.

 While Bluetooth isn’t present, these headphones still come with plenty of ways to connect.
-Included is a detachable 3.9′ – 9.8′ coiled cable, detachable 9.8′ straight cable and detachable 3.9′ straight cable.
+Included is a detachable 3.9′ – 9.8′ coiled cable, detachable 9.8′ straight cable, and detachable 3.9′ straight cable.